-Donate Pantry Items: Current Top Needs: Tuna, beans, shelf-stable milk, canned tomatoes, and cooking oil.
+Donate Pantry Items: Current Top Needs: Canned beans, shelf-stable milk, canned tomatoes, cooking oil, and bottled water.
 Always Needed: peanut butter, pasta of all kinds, canned vegetables, pasta sauce, soups, macaroni and cheese, canned tomatoes, canned fruit.
 Also needed, Personal Items: shampoo, body wash, toothpaste, toothbrushes, deodorant, feminine hygiene products.
 You can learn more about the Upper Valley Haven here.
 You may bring donations directly to the Haven or bring them to worship on Sunday and make sure they get there.

 Sign up to Volunteer at Cover – Outdoor Projects Every Week!
 The COVER Home Repair program relies on the participation of community volunteers like you.
 By lending a hand with home improvement projects, you can help greatly improves the quality of life for local families, elderly, and mobility challenged.
 It’s a great opportunity to learn new skills.
 View volunteer opportunities and sign up here!

 Volunteer with Sustainable Hanover and the Norwich Energy Committee (From our Creation Care Team): Sustainable Hanover and the Norwich Energy Committee are collaborating with the Maine-based non-profit Window Dressers https://windowdressers.org/ to make custom-built, interior storm window inserts for Norwich and Hanover residents or those that work in Hanover and live within 30 minutes.
 The inserts are easy to install, remove, and reuse.
 They let light in, keep drafts out and reduce heating costs.

 You can sign up for inserts and learn more on our two town websites (the signup button is the same for both

 towns because this is a joint initiative):